 Side Effects of Kaopectate

 As with all drugs there are potential side effects your dog may experience, the most common being constipation.
 Usually this is a result of giving your dog too high of a dose.
 Another symptom could be different color stools, it may be darker or even black.
-You may notice your K9 wanting to drink more water.
+Your dog may want to drink more water.

-If you see your dog vomiting, bumping into walls because of vision problems, or if you notice any type of involuntary spasms occurring please visit your veterinarian ASAP.
+If you see your dog vomiting, bumping into walls because of vision problems, or if you notice involuntary spasms occurring please visit your veterinarian ASAP.
 These are more serious symptoms.
 Some people report a fever after use.
-Your dog may even cry out because of these negative effects or because his or her stomach may simply not agree with Kaopectate.
+Your dog may even cry out because their stomach might not agree with Kaopectate.

 The FDA has not approved or disapproved of the use of Kaopectate in dogs.
 We depend on other experts regarding correct dosage for dogs.
 The consensus seems to be 1ml (milliliters) per pound every 6 hours.
-Don’t exceed 2 teaspoons per pound of your dog’s body weight in a 24 hour period to be on the safe side.
+Don’t exceed 2 teaspoons per pound of your dog’s body weight in a 24-hour period to be on the safe side.

-Visit Your Vet If Kaopectate Fails
+Visit a Vet if Kaopectate Fails